 Weaving methods for continuous strand weaving on the rectangle

 Spriggs (Hillcreek Fiber Studio) promotes a left-return weaving method.
-She sells a video on how to start this.
 I think it is cumbersome to have to always be watching how you twist a loop to avoid a glitch.
 However, if you follow my instructions for pin arrangement, you can make a loom that will get you a perfect result with this weaving method.
-I have a file down on this page on how to start the left-return method.
+I have a file down I could send you on how to start the left-return method.
 I could make a rectangle loom to adjust for this weaving method, getting you that same end result shown in Photo 1 above.
-But save yourself trouble and don't bother with the left return idea.

 Or you could use the right-return method that I like.
 It is more relaxing to just weave with the hook the same way through each and every 'square' of the rectangle.
-I now make my looms with only the setting for a perfect right-return continuous weave.
+I now make my looms with only the settings for a perfect right-return continuous weave.
 This matches the weaving instructions I include with each loom.
 A pdf file can be downloaded from this page to show you how to do the right-return method of continuous strand weaving on a rectangle.
 Using this method on another manufacturer's looms (Spriggs for example), will not necessarily improve your results, as it is the pin arrangement that counts.

 Any discoveries I made were by trial and error.
 I am good at very basic math and using my calculator for some things, but no advanced math is even relevant here.